 Many users are able to walk downstairs step-over-step on their first day with the C-Leg prosthesis.
 However, it can also take several days or even weeks for users to completely acclimate to using the C-Leg in everyday situations depending on their unique condition and circumstances.

 See if C-Leg 4 is right for you.

-- Reach out to request a free trial.
+- Reach out to request a demo.
 There’s no commitment needed to try out C-Leg!

 - We’ll get in touch to schedule a personal consultation with an expert prosthetist.

-- During your trial, your prosthetist will determine if C-Leg meets your needs.
+- During your zero-commitment demo, your prosthetist will determine if C-Leg meets your needs.